Illinois Campus Sustainability Compact

 outlines environmental goals that colleges and universities -- both public and private -- may adopt on their campuses.
 The Compact includes objectives such as purchasing renewable energy, implementing green building practices, developing sustainable transportation options, improving water conservation, and incorporating sustainable dining practices.

-Click here for a Illinois Campus Sustainability Compact Resource Guide.
-This guide further explains the three recognition levels and provides a list of sample policies and practices that institutions have successfully used to incorporate sustainability into their campus operations.
+- Campus Sustainability Compact Resource Guide: This guide further explains the three recognition levels and provides a list of sample policies and practices that institutions have successfully used to incorporate sustainability into their campus operations.

-After you have reviewed these materials, consider completing the enrollment application for becoming a compact school.
-The enrollment application is available here.
+- Campus Sustainability Compact Enrollment: After reviewing the materials above, consider completing the enrollment application for becoming a compact school.

-As a campus makes progress on it's sustainability goals, the compact campus can apply for recognition when they have achieved bronze, silver, and/or gold levels.
-The recognition form can be found here.
+- Campus Sustainability Recognition: As a campus makes progress on it's sustainability goals, the compact campus can apply for recognition when they have achieved bronze, silver, and/or gold levels.

-To see which colleges and universities have already committed to the Illinois Campus Sustainability Compact please click here.
+- Compact Signees: See which colleges and universities have already comitted to the Illinois Campus Sustainability Compact.

 Please contact Eric Heineman in the Governor's Office at firstname.lastname@example.org for more information on this compact process.